 If you have suffered from any of the complications above and the hernia has become strangulated or trapped and part of the bowel is damaged, the effected segment may need to be removed and the ends of the healthy bowel re-joined.
 This operation is bigger and may require you to stay in hospital for 4-5 days.

 Recovering from the procedure

 Following the procedure, you should be able to go home on the day of, or the day after.
-You will need an adult to take you home in a car or taxi and follow the instructions given to you by the hospital.
+You will need an adult to take you home in a car or taxi, as you are advised not to drive, and follow the instructions given to you by the hospital.

 You will feel groin pain and discomfort after the operation; you will be given painkillers to help relieve this discomfort.

-It is also important to reduce constipation by eating high fibre foods such as brown rice and wholemeal bread, as well as lots of fruit, vegetables and fluids to prevent straining when you use the toilet which can cause pain around the wound.
+It is also important to reduce constipation by eating high fibre foods such as brown rice and wholemeal bread, as well as lots of fruit, vegetables and fluids to prevent straining when you use the toilet as this can cause pain around the wound.

-If you had general anaesthetic, it is advised that you avoid drinking alcohol, signing legal documents and operating machinery for 48 hours as your judgement is impaired.
+If you had general anaesthetic, it is advised that you avoid drinking alcohol, signing legal documents and operating machinery for 48 hours as your judgement may be impaired.